"Excuse me…"

 But she wasn't wrong.

-I headed for the southern wing, where the Basilisk Class auditorium was.
+I headed for the southern wing, where the Basilisk Class auditorium was located.

-I was going to be late anyway.
-An extra minute or two wouldn't matter.
+I was going to be late anyway, so what difference would another minute make?

 …